-- report the incident immediately to the FOI Officer/DP Officer: Extension 2631 - complete the attached Data Security Breach Report Form and email it to foi@dkit.ie as soon as possible.
+- report the incident immediately to the DP Officer: Extension 2221 - complete the attached Data Security Breach Report Form and email it to dataprotection@dkit.ie as soon as possible.

 This will enable all the relevant details of the incident to be recorded consistently and communicated on a need-to-know basis to relevant staff so that prompt and appropriate action can be taken to resolve the incident.